IIP-Design/Flexible-Sidebar/README.md

 ## Development: Updating the Flexible Sidebar ACF field

 The ACF field is defined in `includes/acf-json/group_5716975476040.json` (read more about [ACF Local JSON](https://www.advancedcustomfields.com/resources/local-json/) fields).
-As of ACF version `5.3.2.2` it is not possible to automatically sync fields stored as JSON with ACF.

-To accomplish automatic syncing, we use the [ACF Sync](https://github.com/FreshFlesh/acf-sync) plugin.
-It requires a global constant called `ACF_FIELDS_VERSION`, which you can find in `america-flexible-sidebar.php`.

-**Anytime you update the field, you have to bump the `ACF_FIELDS_VERSION` constant or ACF Sync will not see the change.**